 Before our coaching calls begin:

 Take advantage of the free introductory call.
-This is not a coaching call, but it is a time for us to get to know each other, talk about the process, and build trust.
-I will ask about your overall goals for coaching and about your personality and preferred learning style so that I can tailor my questions accordingly.
+This is not a coaching call (though I might ask a few coaching questions to give you a feel for my approach), but it is a time for us to get to know each other, talk about the process, and build trust.
+I will ask about your overall goals for coaching and about your personality so that I can tailor my questions accordingly.

 Utilize assessments.
 If you haven’t really thought through how you learn best, consider making use of a free assessment such as Mindframes.
 (It’s easy to complete in less than 10 minutes.)
-If you’ve never taken a test like the Myers-Briggs, look into an online version.
+If you’ve never taken a test like the Myers-Briggs or employed a framework like the Enneagram, look them up online.
 We’ll be able to focus on action steps more quickly when we both understand where you’re coming from.

 Before each call:

 Minimize distractions.
 Close out tabs on your computer.
-(Or better yet, turn it off completely!)
+(Or better yet, turn it off completely if we’re talking by phone.)
 Set your phone to silent.
 Put a note on your door that you’re not to be interrupted.
 This is your time.
 You’ve earned it.

 During the call: